I’ve been thinking a lot about black kitchen countertops lately. Let me explain…

 And after living with it for over a year-and-a-half, I’ve decided that it needs to be covered and painted to match the cabinets.

 And my second goal is to address my concrete countertops.
+And that’s where black kitchen countertops come into the picture.

 I was always a bit disappointed that they weren’t more of a bright white.
 And now after a year-and-a-half, I’ve learned just how important it is to choose the right sealer for concrete countertops.
 The sealer I used wasn’t the best, and I have some pretty serious stains on my countertops.